25 Healthy Breakfast Ideas For Gestational Diabetes (You’ll Actually Enjoy!)

 3 main meals and 2-3 snacks spread across the day is generally the best approach for most pregnant women.

-These meals and snacks should ideally contain a source of carbohydrates and protein, be high in fibre and low in saturated fat and sugar.
+These meals and snacks should ideally contain a source of carbohydrates and protein, be high in fiber and low in saturated fat and sugar.

-A prenatal dietitian can guide you as to the right amount of carbohydrates to include in each of your meals and snacks.
+A prenatal dietitian can guide you on the right amount of carbohydrates to include in each of your meals and snacks.

 It’s not just the amount of carbohydrate that’s important when it comes to managing gestational diabetes, the type of carbohydrate is equally important.